 Lower energy investments compared to other investors

-Backing energy efficiency groups
+Backing energy efficient groups

-Institutional Investors Group on Climate Change (IIGCC)
+CDP and Institutional Investors Group on Climate Change (IIGCC)